nmaksimova/square-panda-cb92c/src/pages/ilta_new_class.md

   - title: Register for New Group Classes
     title_align: center
     content: |
-      *   Salsa for Beginners: Thursday, August 22nd
+      *   Salsa and Bachata group classes for Beginners: September 9th and September 5th

     content_align: left